 - Computer labs are located throughout campus.
 Visit harrisburg.psu.edu/map to see available labs

 - Fully-equipped laundry facilities are located in Juniata Hall, each Nittany Village building, and each suite in the Capital Village houses.
-There is no additional charge to use the provided laundry facilities.

 - Download the free Speed Queen app and quickly determine how many machines in Juniata Hall and Nittany Village are available and when machines currently in use will be finished in order to efficiently plan.
 This eliminates wasted trips to the laundry room only to find all machines busy.
 The app also allows students to be notified when machines have become available and when their machines have completed their cycle.